Professional practice

 Richard also has considerable experience of arbitration under a variety of major sets of arbitration rules, including ICC, LCIA, LMAA, LME, UNCITRAL and SIAC, as well as ad hoc arbitration and investment treaty arbitration.
 He also takes cases via Advocate (formerly the Bar Pro Bono Unit) where the subject matter is appropriate.

-Richard has delivered a variety of seminars and webinars, and appeared on panels on a wide range of topics, including LIDW 2023 Climate Change Law Conference (Climate Change in Commercial Disputes: Corporate Greenwashing), Asset Recovery Americas 2022 (I say discovery, you say disclosure (and that’s before we get to 1782 and Norwich Pharmacal), CIArb London Branch’s December 2021 Lunchtime Discussion Webinar (Tribunal Secretaries – a path to arbitral efficiency or an abdication of responsibility?), the Law Society Civil Litigation Autumn Conference 2021 (Impact of PD57AC on Preparing Witness Statements), LIDW 2021 (Career Development in the New Normal (Whatever that is)).
+Richard is regularly involved in ‘thought leadership’ activities on a wide range of topics, including a long form article in the Journal of International Banking and Financial Law (The Fiduciary’s Divestment Dilemma: ESG and the age of climate change), LIDW 2023 Climate Change Law Conference (Climate Change in Commercial Disputes: Corporate Greenwashing), Asset Recovery Americas 2022 (I say discovery, you say disclosure (and that’s before we get to 1782 and Norwich Pharmacal), CIArb London Branch’s December 2021 Lunchtime Discussion Webinar (Tribunal Secretaries – a path to arbitral efficiency or an abdication of responsibility.

 - What Others Say